 Argentina’s culinary history is steeped in rich culture and far away influences, resulting in a special kind of cuisine that is more than just seared sides of grass-fed beef (although that certainly shows up as well).
 In Argentina, eating is a celebration, and something to be cherished as much as the friends and family you enjoy it with.

-If you’re planning a trip to Argentina, be sure to include plans to try these five popular dishes.
+If you’re planning a trip to Argentina (hopefully, we all be able to travel soon), be sure to include plans to try these five popular dishes.
 They not only taste incredible, they will give you a window into the people and places that made them famous.
 In essence, Argentine fare is a mixture of Italian and Spanish influences mixed with what they call “criolla” food.
 You’ll find that food in Argentina is an essential ritual, right up there with comfort, camaraderie, and soccer.

 Here are 5 can’t-miss Argentine dishes for foodies.

 In Argentina, saying “asado” is like an American might say “barbeque.”
 It is an absolute no brainer when visiting Argentina to get your hands on as much asado as possible.
 Traditionally, an asado consists of grilling beef, sausage, and chicken over an open flame on large metal grates.
 It is as much a cultural celebration and gathering event as it is a way to cook meat.

 And because Argentina has such a history with raising cattle, it makes sense the most ubiquitous food celebration in the country revolves around beef.
 If you have the chance to attend a traditional Argentine asado when you visit, don’t just jump at the opportunity, leap as if your life depended on it.
 It will be that good and that memorable.